pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 #### Installing a Helm Release

-To illustrate provisioning a Helm Chart using Pulumi, we will deploy the same `wordpress` chart as we did using the Helm `Chart` using `Release` instead:
+To illustrate provisioning a Helm Chart using Pulumi, we will deploy the same `wordpress` chart as we did earlier using the `Release` resource:

 {{< chooser language "typescript,python,go,csharp" >}}